mchalapuk/prego/README.md

 in [Go programming language](http://golang.org).
 Precondition checking is a concept intruduced in code design approach called [Design by Contract](http://en.wikipedia.org/wiki/Contract_programming).
-If preconditions of a function are not satisfied then, according to [Crash Early Principle](http://pragmatictips.com/32), program is invalid and should be immediately terminated.
+If&nbsp;preconditions of a function are not satisfied then, according to [Crash Early Principle](http://pragmatictips.com/32), program is invalid and&nbsp;should be immediately terminated.
 Termination should be preceeded with proper error message.
 Precond simplifies doing these 2 tasks to one method call.